Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-2-AnyOrg/README.md

 ![Sign in with Azure AD](ReadmeFiles/sign-in.png)

-> This is the second chapter of the first phase of this ASP.NET Core Web App tutorial.
-Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user) in a later chapter.
+> This is the second chapter of the ASP.NET Core Web App tutorial.
+To try this sample Once you understand how to sign-in users in an ASP.NET Core Web App with Open Id Connect, can learn how to enable your [Web App to call a Web API on behalf of the signed-in user](../../2-WebApp-graph-user) in a later chapter.

->  You can also sign-in users in your own Azure Active Directory organizations, and even with Microsoft personal accounts or social identities.
-For more details the parent directory's [Readme.md](../README.md)
+>  In addition to signing-in users from any organization, you can also sign-in users from just your own Azure Active Directory organization,or users using their  Microsoft personal accounts or social identities.
+For more details on all the available signIn options, refer to this [Readme.md](../README.md).

 ## How to run this sample